APIKits/apikits-ruby/README.md

 $ gem install apikits-ruby
 ```

-If you will use Typhoeus (https://github.com/typhoeus/typhoeus), you must have Typhoeus version above 0.5.0.
+If you want to use Typhoeus (https://github.com/typhoeus/typhoeus), you must have Typhoeus > v0.5.0.

 ## Documentation